-Black British Academics no longer operates a membership-based structure nor provides services as a 'company'.
-We are a network of academics led by Dr Deborah Gabriel who are committed to tackling racial inequality in higher education and its impact on staff and students of colour.
+We are a network of academics led by Dr Deborah Gabriel, who are committed to tackling racial inequality in higher education.
+Our work is largely project-oriented and consultancy-based.

 - To enhance the voice and visibility of 1Black academics within higher education.

 - To build intellectual, social and cultural capital within our communities and highlight our contribution to the knowledge economy.

 - To transform the institional culture from one that is Eurocentric to one that is culturally democratic.